Our Emergency team is on site 24 hours per day, 365 days per year.

 What to do in an Emergency

 Call or Come In:

 |1100 Atlantic Street Roseville, CA 95678

 Take the Eureka Road/Atlantic Street exit off I-80

 What to Do if You Suspect Your Pet Has Eaten Something Toxic

-Gather up any packaging or remains of anything that was eaten, or suspected as having been eaten and bring it with you.
-Please don’t be shy, if it was marijuana, or any other embarrassing (or illicit) product, please be honest with our team about it, it will speed up diagnosis and treatment.
+Gather up any packaging or remains of anything that was eaten or suspected as having been eaten and bring it with you.
+Please don’t be shy; if it was marijuana or any other embarrassing (or illicit) product, please be honest with our team; it will speed up diagnosis and treatment.